chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Note::

     The steps outlined in Steps 5(a) and 5(b) below may not be required at all in your circumstances.
-Strictly speaking, if you only intend for your clients to use the tunnel to access local IPs/subnets behind OPNsense, then neither step is actually necessary.
+Strictly speaking, if you only intend for your clients to use the tunnel to access local IPs/subnets behind Reticen8, then neither step is actually necessary.
 If you intend to use the WireGuard tunnel to also access IPs outside of the local network, for example the public internet, then at least one, and perhaps both, of the steps will be required.
 This is explained below

     **However**, it is useful to complete Step 5(a) anyway, for the reasons explained in that step